robyftp/Tree/README.md

-## A horse walks into a bar.
-The bar tender says "Hey."
-The horse says "Sure."
+## A ghost walks into a bar and asks for a glass of vodka but the bar tender says, “sorry we don’t serve spirits”